 One could say that the United States has been the largest cultural experiment in history.
 This experiment even has a name: The Melting Pot.
 Every culture, every country and every religion is represented, each with a voice.

 The nature of an experiment is that the outcome is unknown, even when the experimenters have a theory that it will turn out one way or another.
 Some might say that the American experiment is a success based on the general affluence, education and the rights and freedoms of the citizens.
 Capitalism, religious multiplicity and individuality works when set in a democratic republic where each voice, each group can be heard.
-However, others will argue that it's a failure, demonstrated by such things as high crime rates, homelessness, the soaring national debt and the large population of medically uninsured.
-My opinion is that in as much as there's no perfect system anywhere in the world, the jury is still out.
+However, others will argue that it's a failure, demonstrated by such things as high crime rates, homelessness, the growing income inequality between the rich and the rest, and the soaring national debt.
+There's no perfect system however, the way that the super-rich can purchase a larger voice in politics and the legislative process, combined with the out-of-control surveillance of citizens, I can't help but feel that democracy is taking its last gasping breath.

 The inventor of the board game Monopoly, in an interview was asked if he thought that Monopoly showed people how capitalism works.
 He responded: No, I think it demonstrates how capitalism does not work.
 After all, one person ends up with everything and the others with nothing.